Scientist profiles G-L

 - Moemeni B, Vacaresse N, Vainder M, Wortzman M, Watts T, Veillette A, Gajewski TF, Julius M. Fyn expression predicates both protective immunity and onset of autoimmunity.
-Open J Immunol.
-In press 2015.
+Open J. Immunol.
+2015 Dec 5;(5):244–59.

 - Filipp D, Moemeni B, Ferzoco A, Kathirkamathamby K, Zhang J, Davidson D, Veillette A, Julius M. Lck-dependent Fyn activation requires c-terminus dependent targeting of kinase active Lck to lipid rafts.
 J. Biol.
 Chem.
 2008 Sep;283(39):26409–22.